Three recent Knight Fellows are among the early winners of grants from a new media innovation prototype fund.

 Here is a brief look at the winners’ projects:

-FOIA Machine, by Djordje Padejski, a 2012 Knight Fellow, in collaboration with the Center for Investigative Journalism.
+FOIA Machine, by Djordje Padejski, a 2012 Knight Fellow, in collaboration with the Center for Investigative Reporting.
 The web platform will automate requests by journalists and citizens for some of the millions of government documents that are covered by freedom of information act laws.
 (More than 90 countries have such laws.)
 It will also create requests in the proper format, allow simultaneous submissions in multiple countries, make documents publicly available on the web and rally support when governments are not responsive.

 GroundTruth, by Andrew Haeg, a 2009 Knight Fellow, in collaboration with the World Press Institute.
 This communications platform for the mobile phone will help journalists, researchers and community organizers engage with people who have valuable expertise via text messages.
 They will be able to send out surveys to select groups all over the world, collect responses, see patterns and build up a database of rich information over time.